-Of the 36 farmland zone DPAs, 4 were within 10% of goal, 4 were at least 10% below goal, and 19 were at least 10% above goal based on modeling or buck harvest trends.
+We modeled 26 of 37 total farmland zone DPAs.
+Of those 27 modeled DPAs, 9 were at goal, 2 were below goal, and 16 were above goal based on modeling or buck harvest trends.
 Modeling deer densities in the farmland with harvest data continues to be a challenge, and relatively stable buck harvests the past 20 years suggests a stable population with limited potential for growth, likely a result of habitat constraints.
 We selected management designations to stabilize deer numbers with consistent regulations across years whenever possible.
-Most farmland DPAs (n = 24) were under a Lottery designation.
-Five of the DPAs required Hunter Choice and 7 were under Managed designations to stabilize or reduce deer numbers at appropriate levels.
+Most farmland DPAs (n = 23) were under a Lottery designation.
+Four of the DPAs required Hunter Choice, 8 were under Managed designations, 1 was under the Intensive designation, and 1 was designated as Unlimited Antlerless, to stabilize or reduce deer numbers at appropriate levels.